Roger Levesque

-Roger Levesque (born January 22, 1981) is a former American soccer player.
+Roger Levesque (born January 22, 1981) is an American former soccer player who played most of his career with the Seattle Sounders and its successor in Major League Soccer, Seattle Sounders FC.

-On January 28, 2010 he was ranked 19th in the USL First Division Top 25 of the Decade, which announced a list of the best and most influential players of the previous decade.
+On January 28, 2010, he was ranked 19th in the USL First Division Top 25 of the Decade, which announced a list of the best and most influential players of the previous decade.
 Levesque has become a Sounders fan favorite for his work rate, length of service with the club, his wit, and clever goal celebrations.
 His last game was Wednesday, July 18, 2012, in an exhibition match against Chelsea F.C.

 After retiring from professional soccer, Levesque headed to the University of Washington's Foster School of Business to pursue a master's degree in business administration.

 Career

 High school and college

 Born in Portland, Maine, Levesque led Falmouth High School in Falmouth, Maine to the 1996 and 1997 Maine state championships.
 In 1998, he was selected the state player of the year by the Maine Sunday Telegram.
 His 106 goals over 4 years at Falmouth places him at second most goals in Maine history.
 Levesque was also a standout basketball player, twice named Maine's Class C player of the year by the Lewiston Sun Journal, and leading Falmouth to state titles in 1997, and 1998.
 Roger also played for Maine Coast United leading them to 3 state titles and earning interest from the national under-23 team.